mason1999/azure-arm-template-examples/README.md

 ## Overview

-This is a repo which is an example of an ARM template.
-It deploys an example resource group, maintenance configuration and configuration assignment (i.e dynamic scope) to help with patching of virtual machines.
+This is a repo which is an example of an ARM templates.

-## How to use
+## Examples

-To use this repository do the following:
+### Patch Configuration

 1. Update `p_subscription_id` with your Azure subscription id.
 1. Run the following commands: